casbin/casbin-cpp/README.md

 ## Integrating Casbin to your project through CMake

+### Without installing casbin locally

-Here is a [working project](https://github.com/EmperorYP7/casbin-CMake-setup) to demonstarte how to set up your CMake configurations to integrate casbin.
+Here is a [working project](https://github.com/EmperorYP7/casbin-CMake-setup) to demonstarte how to set up your CMake configurations to integrate casbin without any prior installations.

 You may integrate casbin into your CMake project through `find_package`. **It is assumed that you're using CMake >= v3.19.**